Code-Institute-Submissions/Milestone-Project-177/README.md

 The only problems I have faced are with using Google Maps on Internet Explorer.
 The map doesn't show and this a known bug of the system.
 This also affects the down arrow button - it does not scroll to it's intended elements.
 This is due to the issues with Google Maps on Internet Explorer.
+As Internet Explorer is no longer a supported browser I didn't focus to much of my time on to trying to fix this but this will be the next focus of the proejct.

 The next update that will be done to this project is to fix the issue of the map not showing on Internet Explorer.